DataONEorg/Education/_lessons/lessons/09_analysis/index.md

 ---
 # Best Practices for Data Analysis
-- Scientists should document workflows used to create results
+-Scientists should document workflows used to create results
  - Data provenance
  - Analyses and parameters used
  - Connections between analyses via inputs and outputs